Asbestos is a naturally occurring mineral. It was widely used as a building material in the UK before 1999.

 - brake pads

-This list is not exhaustive and asbestos could potentially be present in many construction materials before 1999.
+Please note this list isn't complete.
+Asbestos could be in many materials before 1999.

-Asbestos containing materials (ACMs) are not usually dangerous unless disturbed.
-You should not attempt to remove asbestos containing materials yourself without first seeking specialist advice.
+Asbestos containing materials (ACMs) aren't usually dangerous unless disturbed.
+You shouldn't attempt to remove ACMs yourself. seek specialist advice first.

-If you believe that asbestos has been disposed of illegally by fly-tipping onto public land or waste ground, you can contact the Community Safety and Enforcement Team on (01226) 773555 or use our online form to report fly-tipping.
+If you think asbestos has been disposed of illegally by fly-tipping, you can contact the Community Safety and Enforcement Team.
+Their phone number is (01226) 773555.
+You can also use our online form to report fly-tipping.

-If you live in a rented property and have concerns that it may be affected by asbestos, please contact our Housing Enforcement Team on (01226) 773555.
+If you live in a rented property and have concerns that it may be affected by asbestos, please email email@example.com.
+You can also phone (01226) 773555.

-If you believe there is issue with asbestos in your work place, you should contact either our health and safety team or the Health and Safety Executive depending on your main work activity.
+If you think there's asbestos in your work place, contact either our health and safety team or the Health and Safety Executive (HSE).
+Who to contact depends on your main work activity.
 Please check the relevant authority first for your type of workplace:

-- for work activities enforced by the HSE please us contact them on 0845 300 9923 or visit the HSE website.
+- for work activities enforced by the HSE please contact them on 0845 300 9923.
+You can also visit the HSE website

 - contact our health and safety team

 If you have concerns about asbestos in your own home you can find advice on the HSE website.

-If you have waste that you believe may contain asbestos, you can get advice on where to properly dispose of it by contacting us on (01226) 773555.
+If you have waste that you think may contain asbestos, you can get advice on where to properly dispose of it.
+Contact us on (01226) 773555.

-You may remove ACMs from your own home, providing you dispose of the asbestos appropriately.
-However we would strongly advise you to use a licensed professional to carry out any work with asbestos you may have in your home.
-You can find a list of accredited asbestos removal companies from the Asbestos Removal Contractors Association.
+You may remove ACMs from your own home, providing you dispose of the asbestos in the right way.
+We strongly advise you to use a licensed expert to carry out any work with asbestos you may have.
+You can find a list of accredited asbestos removal companies.
+They're approved by the Asbestos Removal Contractors Association.